 Confirms:

-• Whether the property is connected to mains water and sewage
+- Whether the property is connected to mains water and sewerage

 How Long Do Searches Take?